Photo by Anna Drvnik.

 The 303 stage is interesting in so much as it began as a guerrilla stage in the campsite.
 Once it had outgrown its shell, 303 was brought in-house, supplying the summer jams as the primary outdoor venue.
 The campsite now instead hosts an upgraded ‘727’ tent.
 You can go there after the ‘official’ music has ended and listen to rogue DJs blast out jungle sets (hearing jungle abroad is the only time I ever feel national pride).
 There is even the ‘Really Open Stage’, in which punters are encouraged to jam on analogue gear to passers by.
 Finally, you can take a tiny historic train two kilometers through the forest to a wooden workshop to watch a showcase from Stockholm’s EMS.

 As I collected my wristband, I was mistaken as a journalist from VICE.
 Almost immediately I heard a hushed voice behind me, “…for fucksake, VICE are here…”.
 Beyond this amusing miscommunication, I began to feel guilty for my presence.
 Because Norberg Festival is indeed very precious.
 Despite running for nearly two decades, it continues to contain under 1000 attendees per year, with no corporate sponsorship at all as far as I could see.
 And so it should remain.
 There’s an undeniable delight in having such great music located within a small, obscure radius of the world.

 Sarah Davachi.
 Photo by Vlad Brateanu.

 Still, you can’t gate-keep a festival.
 Especially one this good.
 In the words of Mad Mike, “the true essence of techno music is that everybody can come to the party”.
 Indeed, the feeling of inclusivity is part of the reason why Norberg is precious in the first place.
 The gender balance in particular is better than any festival I have seen before.
 It would not be right to start policing its attendees to a subset of those cool enough to be ‘in the know’.
 Despite my wobble, I remain convinced that everyone should get to Norberg one year.
-In fact, it should be on the fucking NHS.
+It should be on the fucking NHS.